MicrosoftDocs/win32/desktop-src/Msi/a-mui-shortcut-example.md

 ---
-Description: 'This section describes how to add resource strings to the Windows Installer Shortcut table for use with Multilingual User Interfaces (MUI).' ms.assetid: 'f521cfb8-32a8-4b62-b258-5b99cc3e0416'
+Description: This section describes how to add resource strings to the Windows Installer Shortcut table for use with Multilingual User Interfaces (MUI). ms.assetid: f521cfb8-32a8-4b62-b258-5b99cc3e0416
 title: A MUI Shortcut Example
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # A MUI Shortcut Example